 I’ve learned that success comes in a very prickly package.
 Whether you choose to accept it is up to you.
 Surrounding yourself with the right people is important to success on the job.

 Follow people that are better than you, and that way you will learn more every day.

 Dedicating your life to make other people happy can sometimes be exhausting, but it's also very rewarding.
 Sometimes it feels like it's never enough, but you have to keep pushing yourself.
 That's how you get to the next level.

 Without giving any specific names, could you tell us the most challenging experience you have ever faced?

-The challenge is to understand when and where you can cross boundaries.
+The challenge is to understand when and where you can cross personal boundaries.

-For me, the job is about accepting the challenges along the way, choosing to keep moving forward, and savoring the journey while striving to give my clients the best I can.
+For me, the job is about accepting challenges along the way, and savoring the journey while doing the best possible job.